AeriaVelocity/Sonic-ReVelocity/README.md

 ### Velocity Gauge & Velocity State

-The Velocity Gauge is the gauge displayed at the top right of the game window.
+The Velocity Gauge is the gauge with the word "VELOCITY" on the top left of the game window, underneath the Speed Gauge.
 It goes up as Sonic runs and continuously goes down over time.
 When the Velocity Gauge is full, Sonic enters Velocity State, granting him: